astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 GR to interpret the Hubble Diagram as an increase in the scale factor, leading to an expansion of physical space, not "stuff flying through space".
 It is misleading to call the Big Bang an explosion, as an explosion is exactly stuff flying through space.
-With this understanding, you can go on to read a book about the Big Bang and have a solid foundation on which to understand the rest of the theory and the story it narrates about our universe.
+With your knowledge of GR, you can go on to read a book about the Big Bang and have a solid foundation on which to understand the rest of the theory and the story it narrates about our universe.

 ## Problems